XMU-MoMo23/QIRL/README.md

 The blue dashed line and red dashed line indicate the best overall accuracies on the VQA-CPv2 test set and VQA-v2 validation set, respectively.
 ## Paper
 [arXiv Paper](https://arxiv.org/abs/2504.03337)
+## Citation
+Citation information will be provided upon publication.